Paul Philidor: Influences

 Much of Phylidor's early shows and stage persona was based on the works of famous magician Joseph Pinetti.
 Pinetti had performed magic shows and exhibited ingenious mechanical devices across Europe, including performances at the Menus-Plaisirs for the King of France in 1783.
 Pinetti publicized his shows cleverly.
 He claimed to be a professor of Mathematics and Natural Philosophy and dressed in courtly attire.
-Phylidor usually presented himself as a physicist in his advertisements.Phylidor Phantasmorasi handbill.
-1792-03 Many of the secrets of Pinetti's tricks had been revealed in publications by Henri Descremps, starting in 1784 with the novel La magie blanche dévoilée when Pinetti was still performing in Paris.
+Phylidor usually presented himself as a physicist in his advertisements.
+Many of the secrets of Pinetti's tricks had been revealed in publications by Henri Descremps, starting in 1784 with the novel La magie blanche dévoilée when Pinetti was still performing in Paris.

 Phylidor referenced Johann Georg Schröpfer and Cagliostro in several advertisements.
 In the early 1770s Johann Georg Schröpfer had performed Masonic necromantic rituals and experiments, raising ghosts that were probably created with many hidden techniques including magic lantern projections on smoke.
-Soon after Schröpfer's death there was a boom of publications either attacking or defending his supposed supernatural abilities, expanding Schrepfer's fame across Europe.
+Soon after Schröpfer's death there was a boom of publications either attacking or defending his supposed supernatural abilities, expanding Schröpfer's fame across Europe.
 Several publications included explanations of techniques he might have used to conjure apparitions, which inspired several people to try to recreate Schrepfer's séances.
 Cagliostro was thought to have performed similar séances.